werasik2aa/UnlockedHuaweiBootloader/README.md

 ⚠️ Partitionally / Unknown
 ❌ Not Working / Not verified

 If you have bootloop.
 Just restore your aboot, sbl1, kernel...
-(Sometimes need to restore tz, rpm...)
+(Sometimes need to restore tz, rpm...).
+[QUALCOMM]

 Bootloaders added to program: QUALCOMM | KIRIN-HISI